 Related to the above, another goal of CF2021 is to provide for more flexible deployment options, whether in the cloud or in containers.
 First up is serverless deployment of CFML via an AWS Lambda capability.
 Known also as "functions as a service", with serverless there is still a server "somewhere"--but you don't need to know about it or manage it.
 And to now, you may only have heard of folks deploying Lambda's using python, node.js, go, and other popular languages.
 Now you can do it with CFML!

-[Update: in the weeks after the release, I shared news of how I found that the doc links for Lambda support feature were no longer working.
+- First, in the weeks after the release (and this post), I shared news of how I found that the doc links for Lambda support feature were no longer working.
 It seemed the feature had been "puled".
 Some good news on that is that in June 2021 Adobe opened a prerelease of a new update to CF2021 that adds back the Lambda feature.
-See my other post on that prerelease of updates to CF2021 and 2018]
+See my other post on that prerelease of updates to CF2021 and 2018

 Similarly, have you been wanting to consider deployment of your CFML app via Docker or Kubernetes, whether on-premise or in the cloud?
 Some know that Adobe has provided CF Docker images for CF2018 and 2016, since 2018 (see my post about getting started).
 CF2021 continues that effort, with a new, smaller image that starts faster.

 Finally, some people are interested to deploy CF and their CFML apps as a JEE Web ARchive (WAR) format, and while CF has offered the ability to create that from within the CF installer or admin since CF6, now a WAR file for CF (again, smaller and supporting all the other features here) is available for direct download instead (at the bottom of https://www.adobe.com/products/coldfusion/download-trial/get-started.html)

 - AWS Serverless ColdFusion (7 pages in its online docs), or pp 443-450 in the beta docs)